 Spasticity is a common secondary effect of numerous neurological conditions, including stroke, traumatic brain injury, spinal cord injury and cerebral palsy.
 Although spasticity is typically a result of damage to the nervous system, it manifests outwardly, presenting as tight, rigid muscles.

-Under normal circumstances, your muscles and brain are in constant communication.
-Your muscles tell the brain how much tension they’re under, and your brain tells your muscles how and when to move.
-When a neurological injury such as a stroke damages the areas of the brain that control movement, it can impair the brain’s ability to communicate with the affected muscles.
+In healthy individuals, the brain and muscles are in constant communication, using neural pathways within the spinal cord and peripheral nerves to transmit messages.
+The muscles tell the brain about their current level of tension, and the brain tells the muscles how and when to move.
+When a neurological injury damages certain areas of the brain or spinal cord, it can impair the brain’s ability to communicate with the affected muscles.

-As a result, your muscles may become “over-active” and remain in a state of involuntary contraction, formally known as spasticity.
+As a result, the muscles may become “over-active” and remain in a state of involuntary contraction, formally known as spasticity.
 Spasticity is velocity-dependent, which means that the more rapidly a muscle is stretched, the more severely it will contract.
-However, spasticity can also be present at rest, as sometimes severe spasticity causes muscles to stay in a prolonged state of contraction.
+However, spasticity can also be present at rest, as severe spasticity may cause muscles to stay in a prolonged state of contraction.

-Furthermore, spasticity can affect any area of the body.
-Sometimes a person’s hand may become clenched in a fist, their arm may curl into their chest, or their toes may curl under.
-When spasticity is severe it can be painful and functionally limiting, making treatment even more important.
+Spasticity can affect any area of the body.
+For example, an individual’s hand may become clenched in a fist, their arm may curl into their chest, or their toes may curl under.
+Severe spasticity can result in painful contractures and be functionally limiting, making treatment even more important.

 What Are the Goals of Spasticity Treatment?

 Spasticity treatments can be divided into two categories: (1) exercises that address the underlying cause of spasticity, and (2) interventions that address muscle tightness as a symptom.
 Both can play equally important roles in recovery.